 What Is Non-Judicial Foreclosure?

-A non-judicial foreclosure is often the fastest and least expensive method available for lenders to foreclose on a property in NC.
+A non-judicial foreclosure is often the fastest and least expensive method available for lenders to foreclose on a property in North Carolina.
 Unlike judicial foreclosure, this process does not involve the court system.
 Instead, it follows a specific legal procedure laid out in your state’s foreclosure statutes.
 If your mortgage includes a “power-of-sale” clause—which is common in a deed of trust—your lender can initiate foreclosure without having to file a lawsuit.

 What Is Judicial Foreclosure?